ethobat/ethobat.github.io/misc-code-work.md

 #### Reverse-engineering an RPG Maker game in Unity

-This was a project to reverse-engineer a Pokemon fangame made in RPGMaker and transfer the data and assets into Unity.
-The project involved decompiling the encrypted assets in the downloadable game and processing them with a set of online tools and Python scripts into formats that were usable in Unity.
+This was a project to explore reverse-engineering and game preservation, where I attempted to reverse-engineer a Pokemon fangame made in RPGMaker and transfer the data and assets into Unity.
+The project involved decompiling the encrypted assets in the downloadable game and processing them with a combination of existing tools and custom Python scripts into formats that were usable in Unity.

 ![](unifier-comparison.png)